Tandysony/python-basics/README.md

-# python-basics
+# python-tips

-Re-learning python basics
+A summary of python tips

 ## Basic Concepts